YASIRZAHID/NPMPACKAGEGUIDE/README.md

         npm login

-this will ask for your details or redirect you to the browser  for login
+This will ask for your details or redirect you to the browser  for login

    ### Publishing package to NPM account

-in terminal enter following command
+In terminal enter following command

         npm publish

-this will publish your package
+This will publish your package

    ### Running your package

    #### Make a new directory/folder

-open command prompt(in this directory) type following command
+Open command prompt(in this directory)
+Type following command

             npm i your_package_name

-(this is name you have set in package .json directory) this step will install your package
+(this is name you have set in package .json directory) This step will install your package

    #### Run the package

-in command prompt enter following command
+In command prompt enter following command

             npx your_package_name

-this will run your package
+This will run your package

 ## Appendix a

-    (press tab to get available paths (when applicable)) cd      to change directory
+(press tab to get available paths (when applicable))
+    cd      to change directory
     mkdir   to make directory
     ..      to move one level up in directory